ksahlin/BESST/docs/MANUAL.md

-BESST
+BESST v1.2
 ======

 OBS:
 ----
 Common pitfall:
+If --orientation is not specified, BESST assumes that all libraries was aligned in fr orientation.
-BESST requires reads to be mapped in FR mode, i.e. --->  <---, matepairs thus need to be reverse complemented.
+In versions less than 1.2 BESST cannot parse rf orientations.
+Thus, BESST requires reads to be mapped in FR mode, i.e. --->  <---, matepairs thus need to be reverse complemented.

 INPUT: